by SEA Energy Engineer, Ed Saleem

 The difference between today’s LED lamps and incandescent lights is like when the black and white TVs were replaced by color TV’s.

-Now most TV’s have high definition LED screens and lighting is on the verge of becoming that sophis
+Now most TV’s have high definition LED screens and lighting is on the verge of becoming that sophisticated as well.

 This is not the same as the compact fluorescent “CFL” lights that are out there which contain a small amount of mercury and came on slowly.
 LED’s have no mercury, and are instantly bright when you flip the switch.

 LED light sources are cool, so there is little burn or fire concern.
 The lamps last much longer so they will rarely need changing.
 Most can be dimmed, the light can be so natural it cannot be easily recognized from our old familiar light bulb, and soon color adjustable bulbs will be readily available.

 All are incredibly efficient, and use a fraction of the energy of the old incandescent lights.

 One of biggest costs of energy in our homes is lighting.
 That 50 cent 60 watt light bulb if left on all the time can consume $33.00 in energy at the nation’s average electrical cost of 6.5 cents per kilowatt, and some co-ops around here charge much more.
 We pay 11 cents per kilowatt where we live which almost doubles the cost and the savings.

 If you replace that incandescent with a $10 equivalent LED, the new light would sip up only $5.00 in energy.
 So even after paying $10 for an equivalent LED, you would still save a net of $23 a year.
 OK, rarely do we leave lights on all year long, but we do often burn lights for hours a day.
 But you can easily see that if lighting makes up approximately 40 percent of your electric bill, you would be saving a lot of money.

 We also have to think of lighting terms differently.
 While we have always used the term “Watt” to describe how much light we get from a lightbulb, it really represents how much electricity is consumed, not how much light is produced.